dekay2323/hangman/readme.md

 	- Use scaffolding to see them hang together
 	- Get the basic domain classes correct
 - Fixed H2 bug in logging!
+- Going to rather spike a solution, REPL